Maximizing Your Business Sale Price in 2026: Key Traits Buyers Value

 Why It Matters

-Buyers want proof that your business is growing, not stagnating or declining.
-Consistent year-over-year revenue increases signal that the business is healthy and positioned for future success.
-A strong upward trajectory also helps justify a premium valuation and attracts more serious, well-funded buyers.
+Buyers want proof that your business is growing.
+They look for consistent year-over-year revenue increases.
+This signals that the business is healthy and positioned for future success.
+A strong upward trajectory helps justify a premium valuation and attracts serious, well-funded buyers.

 What if Your Business Lacks this Trend?

-Not to worry, life isn't perfect and life operating a business is even less perfect.
-If you have a down year (or even more than one), it's important to work with your business broker to carefully craft the narrative.
+Not to worry; life isn't perfect, and operating a business is even less so.
+If you have a down year (or more), work with your business broker to craft the narrative.

 Why did revenue take a hit?
-Often, buyers are willing to hear you out if you've taken the time to understand what caused the downward blip or trend.
-Be ready to provide documentation (e.g. sales reports or marketing data) to help buyers understand the cause.
+Buyers are often willing to listen if you've taken the time to understand the cause of the downturn.
+Be ready to provide documentation, such as sales reports or marketing data, to help buyers understand the situation.

 2. Strong Cash Flow